 File for Expungement

 Laws like the California Consumer Privacy Act (CCPA) and Europe’s GDPR give you more control over your personal data.
 If your record appears on a site based in these regions, you may be able to file a data removal request.
+For instance, the CCPA Section 1798.105 empowers individuals to request the deletion of personal data held by businesses.
+Similarly, under Article 17 of the GDPR, known as the ‘right to be forgotten,’ individuals can seek the erasure of personal data if certain conditions are met.
+Citing these sections in your removal requests can add authority and increase the likelihood of compliance.

 Send Legal Requests